Cultivating Curiosity and Conversation

 Across the Urban Rural Divide

-Reframing Rural is an initiative dedicated to sharing stories directly from those living in geographically remote and sparsely populated regions through podcast episodes, and photographs.
-By elevating unexplored stories and everyday wisdom directly from rural residents, the initiative adds color and complexity to the larger cultural narrative while celebrating culture, preserving history and cultivating empathy.
+Reframing Rural is dedicated to sharing stories directly from those living in geographically remote and sparsely populated regions through podcast episodes and photographs.
+By elevating unexplored stories and everyday wisdom directly from rural residents, the podcast adds color and complexity to the larger cultural narrative while celebrating culture, preserving history and cultivating empathy.

 Telling stories of people and places not fully represented in the media or pop culture is at the heart of Reframing Rural's mission.
 TedGlobal speaker and writer Chimamanda Adichie recognizes this phenomenon as the “danger of a single story.”
 Single stories, or stereotypes of rural people in the news leads to their dehumanization, further wedging the divide between city and country, republican and democrat, and myriad binaries that are uncreative and damaging.